Learn

 Repeat what you actually learn from.

-Read the method · Compare cards and materials
+Read the method\ Compare cards and Materials

 Further reading

 This guide is written as a practical product guide, not as a full academic review.
-For a deeper research overview, see Spaced Repetition in Context.

 Read the method